-New or significantly improved bikeways that are categorized as Class 1 (refer to Table 3B and 3C) and located in the following areas: Major Bikeway Network: Rapid deployment of new or upgraded bikeways to strategically fill gaps on the MBN that will result in complete corridors (i.e. segments of the MBN that connect to other MBN segments or connect one Urban Centre to another Urban Centre).
-Urban Centres: Rapid deployment of a bikeway network that is "comfortable for most people" and bike parking within an Urban Centre.
-For example, this could include 3-4 corridors (or about 7-8 km) of bikeways that are connected to one another and provide people with access to many destinations throughout the Urban Centre.
-Timing for Completion: BICCS Allocated and BICCS Competitive projects are required to be completed within 4 years.
-For more information, refer to Table 6.
-BICCS Recovery projects for the 2023 Funding Program are required to be completed by May 15, 2024.
-Allocation & Evaluation BICCS (allocated) Allocation by population & employment (2/3 annual program funding) Minimum municipal allocation of \$63,000 BICCS Competitive Funding Streams (1/3 of annual program funding): BICCS Competitive (60% of the competitive funding allocation) • Maximum 1 project application per local government, up to cost-share request of \$600,000 per project. • Funding allocation per application is based on a competitive score.
-Tier 1: All projects must meet basic program eligibility requirements Tier 2: Competitive projects evaluated to determine which projects receive competitive funding BICCS Recovery (40% of the competitive funding allocation) • Maximum 1 project application per local government, up to \$1 million maximum award per project.
-Tier 1: All projects must meet based on a competitive score.
-Tier 2: Competitive projects of the competitive funding allocation) • Maximum 1 project application per local government, up to \$1 million maximum award per project. • Funding allocation per application is based on a competitive score.
-Tier 1: All projects must meet basic program eligibility requirements Tier 2: Competitive projects evaluated to determine which projects receive competitive funding TransLink Cost Share BICCS Allocated Up to 50% for projects meeting program eligibility Up to 75% for Class 1 facilities on MBN or within Urban Centres BICCS Competitive Up to 75% for Class 1 facilities on MBN or within Urban Centres BICCS Recovery Up to 100% for Class 1 bikeway on MBN or within Urban Centres
+Major Bikeway Network: Rapid deployment of new or upgraded bikeways to strategically fill gaps on the MBN that will result in complete corridors (i.e. segments of the MBN that connect to other MBN segments or connect one Urban Centre to another Urban Centre).
+Urban Centres: Rapid deployment of a bikeway network that is "comfortable for most people and bike parking within an Urban Centre.
+For example, this could include 3-4 corridors (or about 7-km) of bikeways that are connected to one another and provide people with access to many destinations throughout the Urban Centre.
+Timing for Completion: BICCS Allocated and BICCS Competitive projects are required to be completed within 4 year For more information, refer to Table 6.
+BICCS Rapid Implementation projects for the 2024 Funding Program are required to be completed by May 15, 2025.
+Allocation & BICCS (allocated) Evaluation Allocation by population & employment (2/3 annual program funding) Minimum municipal allocation of \$64,000 BICCS Competitive Funding Streams (1/3 of annual program funding): BICCS Competitive (60% of the competitive funding allocation) Maximum 1 project application per local government, up to cost-share request of \$600,000 per project.
+Funding allocation per application is based on a competitive score.
+Tier 1: All projects must meet basic program eligibility requirements Tier 2: Competitive projects evaluated to determine which projects receive competitive funding BICCS Rapid Implementation (40% of the competitive funding allocation) Maximum 1 project application per local government, up to \$1 million maximum award per project.
+Funding allocation per application is based on a competitive score.
+Tier 1: All projects must meet basic program eligibility requirements Tier 2: Competitive projects evaluated to determine which projects receive competitive funding TransLink Cost BICCS Allocated Share Up to 50% for projects meeting program eligibility Up to 75% for Comfortable for Most facilities on MBN or within Urban Centres BICCS Competitive Up to 75% for Comfortable for Most facilities on MBN or within Urban Centres

+Up to 100% for Comfortable for Most bikeway on MBN or within Urban Centres